artemnikitin/s3-tool/README.md

 You can specify parameter ```-log=true``` for logging AWS requests and responses.

 ##### TODO
-1. Integrate s3-uploader as command(s)
-2. Add more commands
+1. Add more commands
-3. Alternative ways to authenticate in AWS
+2. Alternative ways to authenticate in AWS